GuillemFo/Minishell/Infor/readme.md

 SHLVL, EXIT, ECHO (-n -n *etc) , HEREDOCK & (if affects ill try fix the $'a' and $"a")

 *ECHO (-n -n, vars containing -n affecting the functionality of it)

+Started preparing for leaks. i broke all. if u see this, check if it has 265 ok and 122 ko or might need to pull from before.